bard/emacs-run-command/README.md

 ## Configuring

 Customize `run-command-recipes`.
-This package ships with one recipe for JavaScript projects (`run-command-package-json`) and two more (`run-command-make` and `run-command-hugo`) can be found under [examples](./examples).
+A recipe for JavaScript/npm projects in included (`run-command-package-json`) and two more (`run-command-make` and `run-command-hugo`) can be found in the [examples](./examples).

-The recipe format is intentionally simple — it's meant to let _you_ add commands easily, rather than pull opaque collections from a repository.
-See [Add commands](#add-commands) below for a tutorial.
+The recipe format is intentionally simple, it's meant to let you add commands easily, rather than pull opaque collections from a repository.
+See [Add commands](#add-commands) below for a guided example.

-`run-command` supports [Helm](https://github.com/emacs-helm/helm/) and [ivy](https://github.com/abo-abo/swiper) for completion.
+`run-command` supports [Helm](https://github.com/emacs-helm/helm/) and [Ivy](https://github.com/abo-abo/swiper) for completion.
 It tries to autodetect which one to use; if it gets it wrong, customize `run-config-completion-method`.

 ## Invoking